Read transcripts of debates in both Houses

 The House of Commons has two venues licensed for solemnisation of marriages and civil partnerships:

 Holding your wedding ceremony elsewhere?
-Well now you can hold the post ceremony celebration here in the Palace of Westminster without the need to have the ceremony here with us.
+You can hold the post ceremony celebration in the Palace of Westminster without the need to have the ceremony here.
 Contact us for further details.

 Contact the House of Commons events team on 020 7219 3090 or email@example.com to place a provisional booking for your civil ceremony.